 Consolidating debt may not be the best solution for everyone, however, so it’s important to research your options carefully to make sure it’s the right choice for you.
 It won’t be a good idea if you’ll end up paying more overall due to a higher interest rate or longer repayment term, for example, or if you can’t afford the new loan repayments.

 If the debt you want to consolidate is only on credit cards, you could shift that debt to a 0% balance transfer credit card.
 Doing so means you won’t pay any interest on your balance for a number of months, giving you time to tackle your debt head on.
-You’ll usually need to pay a transfer fee of around 1% to 3% and remember that once the 0% deal ends, interest will kick in.
+You’ll usually need to pay a balance transfer fee of around 1% to 3% and remember that once the 0% deal ends, interest will kick in.

 However, if your debt is more substantial and it’s spread across multiple types of credit account, you won’t be able to use a credit card and a debt consolidation loan could be a better choice.